- Leeds Medieval Studies Journal

-Leeds Medieval Studies is an international, refereed journal based in the University of Leeds Institute for Medieval Studies.
-It is the successor to and continuation of Leeds Studies in English (founded 1936) and The Bulletin of International Medieval Research (founded 1995).
+Leeds Medieval Studies is an international, free-access, refereed journal based in the University of Leeds Institute for Medieval Studies.
+It is the successor to and continuation of Leeds Studies in English (founded 1932) and The Bulletin of International Medieval Research (founded 1995).

-Leeds Medieval Studies welcomes submissions reflecting the full intellectual range of the interdisciplinary Institute for Medieval Studies, including history, art, and literature in the period c.
-500-1500 CE, and the study of modern medievalisms.
+Leeds Medieval Studies welcomes submissions reflecting the full intellectual range of the interdisciplinary Institute for Medieval Studies, including history, art, literature, and language in the period c.
+500–1500 CE, and the study of modern medievalisms.
 We are glad to continue our long-standing commitment, unusual in academic journals, to publishing editions and translations as well as essayistic articles.

-Leeds Medieval Studies is a free-access publication (neither requiring authors to pay to publish, nor requiring readers to pay for immediate online access), conforming to the Directory of Open Access Journals Seal for best practice.
-We do, however, encourage readers to subscribe to our reasonably priced hard-copy publications (£30).
+As a free-access publication, Leeds Medieval Studies neither requires authors to pay to publish, nor requires readers to pay for immediate online access, conforming to the Directory of Open Access Journals Seal for best practice.
+We do, however, encourage readers to subscribe to our reasonably priced hard-copy publications (£20 to individual subscribers, £30 to institutional subscribers).

 Contributors are requested to follow the MHRA Style Guide, 3rd edn (London: Modern Humanities Research Association, 2013).
 Where possible, contributors are encouraged to include the digital object identifiers or, where a complete free access text is available, stable URLs of materials cited (see Style Guide §11.2.11).

 The language of publication is English and translations should normally be supplied for quotations in languages other than English.
 Please include an abstract and keywords with your submission.
 Each contributor will receive a free copy of the journal, and a PDF of their article for distribution.
 Please email all contributions to email@example.com.

 To subscribe to Leeds Medieval Studies, or to our monographs series, simply email the Secretary at firstname.lastname@example.org.
 You’ll be added to our list of subscribers and sent each issue when it comes out, with an invoice.
 Prices vary slightly from year to year but are usually around £30.
 For one-off purchases of past publications, see the Leeds Studies in English archive or the Leeds Texts and Monographs page.

 Copies of books for review should be sent to the Editor, Leeds Medieval Studies, Institute for Medieval Studies, University of Leeds, Leeds LS2 9JT, United Kingdom.